SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_I/index.md

 homepage: false
 ---

-RGermain, Randall.
-"Reflection I." In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
-Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-81-89.
+Germain, Randall.
+"Reflection I." In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov,  81-89.
 Cham: Palgrave Macmillan, 2019.

 Randall Germain reflects on the chapters by Blayne Haggart, and Sara Bannerman and Angela Orasch.